Blendify/blender-manual/blender_docs/manual/render/cycles/introduction.rst

 .. note:: Cycles Outside of Blender

-   Since its release as permissive open-source (Apache 2.0), it’s also in use by other 3D tools, such as Poser and Rhino.
+   Since its release under a permissive open-source (Apache 2.0) license, it’s also in use by other 3D tools, such as Poser and Rhino.
-   Cycles can be used as part of Blender and as stand-alone, making it a perfect solution for massive rendering on clusters or at cloud providers.
+   Cycles can be used as part of Blender and as stand-alone, making it a flexible solution for ray-traced rendering.

 .. seealso::